milgor931/cse15l-lab-reports/lab5.md

 ```

 ## ex.2 (6)
-This is another example of using the -r option to find files with the directory name instead.
-In this example, I show how to find several files, not just one, unlike the one that I found in the first example of this option.
+For this example, I had recently added some text to the Vallarta-WhereToGo.txt file to make an edit and also added some text to the Vallarta-WhatToDo.txt file.
+When I used the -mmin option to check the recently edited file, it showed me both files I had edited with the most recently edited file listed first.
 ```
 #COMMAND
-$ find . -mmin 1 -name "*.txt"
+$ find . -mmin 2 -name "*.txt"

 #RESULT
 ./written_2/travel_guides/berlitz2/Vallarta-WhatToDo.txt